privacyguides/privacyguides.org/docs/vpn.en.md

 ??? check "Independently Audited"

-    As of January 2020 ProtonVPN has undergone an independent audit by SEC Consult.
-SEC Consult found some medium and low risk vulnerabilities in ProtonVPN's Windows, Android, and iOS applications, all of which were "properly fixed" by ProtonVPN before the reports were published.
+    As of January 2020 Proton VPN has undergone an independent audit by SEC Consult.
+SEC Consult found some medium and low risk vulnerabilities in Proton VPN's Windows, Android, and iOS applications, all of which were "properly fixed" by Proton VPN before the reports were published.
 None of the issues identified would have provided an attacker remote access to your device or traffic.
 You can view individual reports for each platform at [protonvpn.com](https://protonvpn.com/blog/open-source/).

 ??? check "Open Source Clients"

-    ProtonVPN provides the source code for their desktop and mobile clients in their [GitHub organization](https://github.com/ProtonVPN).
+    Proton VPN provides the source code for their desktop and mobile clients in their [GitHub organization](https://github.com/Proton VPN).

 ??? check "Accepts Cash"

-    ProtonVPN, in addition to accepting credit/debit cards and PayPal, accepts Bitcoin, and **cash/local currency** as anonymous forms of payment.
+    Proton VPN, in addition to accepting credit/debit cards and PayPal, accepts Bitcoin, and **cash/local currency** as anonymous forms of payment.

 ??? check "WireGuard Support"

-    ProtonVPN mostly supports the WireGuard® protocol.
+    Proton VPN mostly supports the WireGuard® protocol.
 [WireGuard](https://www.wireguard.com) is a newer protocol that utilizes state-of-the-art [cryptography](https://www.wireguard.com/protocol/).
 Additionally, WireGuard aims to be simpler and more performant.

-    ProtonVPN [recommends](https://protonvpn.com/blog/wireguard/) the use of WireGuard with their service.
-On ProtonVPN's Windows, macOS, iOS, Android, ChromeOS, and Android TV apps, WireGuard is the default protocol; however, [support](https://protonvpn.com/support/how-to-change-vpn-protocols/) for the protocol is not present in their Linux app.
+    Proton VPN [recommends](https://protonvpn.com/blog/wireguard/) the use of WireGuard with their service.
+On Proton VPN's Windows, macOS, iOS, Android, ChromeOS, and Android TV apps, WireGuard is the default protocol; however, [support](https://protonvpn.com/support/how-to-change-vpn-protocols/) for the protocol is not present in their Linux app.

 ??? warning "Remote Port Forwarding"

-    ProtonVPN currently only supports remote [port forwarding](https://protonvpn.com/support/port-forwarding/) on Windows, which may impact some applications.
+    Proton VPN currently only supports remote [port forwarding](https://protonvpn.com/support/port-forwarding/) on Windows, which may impact some applications.
 Especially Peer-to-Peer applications like Torrent clients.

 ??? check "Mobile Clients"

-    In addition to providing standard OpenVPN configuration files, ProtonVPN has mobile clients for [App Store](https://apps.apple.com/us/app/protonvpn-fast-secure-vpn/id1437005085) and [Google Play](https://play.google.com/store/apps/details?id=ch.protonvpn.android&hl=en_US) allowing for easy connections to their servers.
+    In addition to providing standard OpenVPN configuration files, Proton VPN has mobile clients for [App Store](https://apps.apple.com/us/app/protonvpn-fast-secure-vpn/id1437005085) and [Google Play](https://play.google.com/store/apps/details?id=ch.protonvpn.android&hl=en_US) allowing for easy connections to their servers.
 The mobile client on Android is also available in [F-Droid](https://f-droid.org/en/packages/ch.protonvpn.android), which ensures that it is compiled with [reproducible builds](https://www.f-droid.org/en/2019/05/05/trust-privacy-and-free-software.html).

 ??? info "Additional Functionality"

-    ProtonVPN have their own servers and datacenters in Switzerland, Iceland and Sweden.
+    Proton VPN have their own servers and datacenters in Switzerland, Iceland and Sweden.
 They offer adblocking and known malware domains blocking with their DNS service.
-Additionally, ProtonVPN also offers "Tor" servers allowing you to easily connect to onion sites, but we still strongly recommend using [the official Tor Browser](https://www.torproject.org/) for this purpose.
+Additionally, Proton VPN also offers "Tor" servers allowing you to easily connect to onion sites, but we still strongly recommend using [the official Tor Browser](https://www.torproject.org/) for this purpose.

 ### IVPN